i-am-mani/next13-experimental-i18n/README.md

 - [x] Usage of translation in RSC directly
 - [x] Usage of translation in Client side component using Context.Provider approach
 - [x] Cache first read and re-use translations on production env. and support hot reloading without hydration error on development env.
-- [x] Page wrapper to automatically fill-in required i18n namespaces based on locale and pathname key
+- [x] Page wrapper component to automatically fill-in required i18n namespaces based on locale and pathname key
 - [x] Support for Default Locale - i.e use middleware to rewrite `/da/[path]` to `/[path]`
-- [x] Support features such as query substitution and plural forms
+- [x] Support query substitution(interpolation) and plural forms
   - [x] Interpolation
   - [x] Plural forms
 - [x] Country tag based overriding of labels
   - eg. `en` defines all generic labels and `en-US | en-UK` implement country specific labels variants
   - if country code is passed then override the labels in generic with more specific country labels.
-- [x] Type-safety + autocompletion (low priority)
+- [x] Type-safety + autocompletion for namespaces and keys
+- [ ] Type-safe label for namespace separated keys like `Namespace:key1`

 #### References: